skyfielders/python-skyfield/skyfield/documentation/api-position.rst

 .. autoclass:: Barycentric
    :members:

+   This class inherits the methods of is parent class :class:`ICRF` as well as the orientation of its axes in space.

 Astrometric position relative to an observer
 ============================================

 .. autoclass:: Astrometric
    :members:

+   This class inherits the methods of is parent class :class:`ICRF` as well as the orientation of its axes in space.

 Apparent position relative to an observer
 =========================================